Android Problem Solving

 - Make sure you have the latest version of the game.
 Your version number is shown below the main menu (if you've bought the PRO version and it says 'FREE', you're running the wrong app).
 Uninstalling, then re-installing may also help.

 - Fully power-down your device, then restart it.
 This is usually done by holding down your device's on/off button for a few seconds.

-If you're unable to install the game, you may just need to clear some space.
+- Your device may be running low on memory, so try clearing some space.
 Start by uninstalling any apps you no longer use (for suggestions, go to Android Settings, tap 'Storage', then 'Free Up Space').
 Then clear all the old cached data from your device (from Android Settings, tap 'Storage', then 'Cached data', then 'OK' when you're asked to confirm clearance).

 - Open Android settings (usually a cogwheel icon).

 - Scroll down and look for CrossCraze.
 If it's there, tap it.

 - Tap the three dots in the top-right corner, then select 'Uninstall for all users'.

 All our ads are supplied and vetted by Google, and should be appropriate for a family audience.
 In the unlikely event that an offensive or dangerous ad slips through the net, you can report it to Google by tapping the 'AdChoices' button, which looks like an 'i' in a triangle, to be found in one of the screen corners.